mrdehate/mrdehate.github.io/_posts/2021-08-10-chickpea-brownies-14.md

 5. Bake

 ## Baking Stats
-Baked for 35 minutes @ 350 degrees
+Baked for 40 minutes @ 350 degrees

 ## Review

 Some notes:
+* The toffee bits completely disappeared.
+It was actually impressive, I was looking hard and could not locate a single one.
+* Improved texture over the last batch; maybe eggs, maybe longer baking time.
+*

 ## Next Steps